+In essence, we are forcing the adversary the clone one of the original copy-protected secret keys rather than coming up with a new key.
 Hence, we will eventually reduce to the MoE security of the coset state tuple associated with some $id_i$.
 Now, we need to only puncture the PRF key at (at most) $k$ points!
-However, this is still too many, since in this case the scheme size\footnote{Remember that when obfuscating a program using $\io$, all programs that we will move between must be of the same size.
-Thus, if we are puncturing the PRF key at $k$ points, our initial obfuscated public-key program needs to be padded to a size that depends on $k$.} still grows with the collusion-bound $k$.
-To solve this issue, we can again employ the pigeonhole principle: Since the adversary has only $k$ secret identity keys $sk_1, \dots, sk_{k}$ of the $\mathsf{IBE}$ scheme, we can argue that two of the $k+1$ freeloaders must be using the same key $sk_i$, hence we only need to puncture $K$ at $id_i$.
-To formalize this intuition, we will we use the techniques of \cite{LLQZ22} and \cite{CGJS15}, however, we defer this discussion to later sections.
+This is still too many.\footnote{Remember that when obfuscating a program using $\io$, all programs that we will move between must be of the same size.
+Thus, if we are puncturing the PRF key at $k$ points, our initial obfuscated public-key program needs to be padded to a size that depends on $k$.} However, we observe the following: the adversary obtains $k$ secret keys $sk_{id_1}, \dots, sk_{id_k}$ of the IBE scheme while there are $k + 1$ freeloaders.
+Hence, by pigeonhole principle, two of the $k + 1$ freeloaders must be using the same key $sk_{id_i}$ for some $i \in [k]$, and hence, the same coset state tuple - the one associated with $id_i$.
+As a result, we will only need to puncture the PRF key $K$ at $id_i$.
+See \cref{sec:pkecons} for the full scheme.